operasoftware/devopera/articles/_posts/2015-09-04-houdini-f2f-report.md

 Sample questions I had:

 - Will I be able to do sane (but currently impossible) layouts that depend on arbitrary element foo “knowing about” arbitrary element bar and match it/ react to it?
 - Will I be able to do something as simple and desirable as the proposed (and rejected) [text-wrap: balance](https://blogs.adobe.com/webplatform/2013/01/30/balancing-text-for-better-readability/)?
-(Update: I'm wrong; it wasn't rejected.
-It's in [CSS Text Level 4](https://drafts.csswg.org/css-text-4/).)
+(Update: I’m wrong; it wasn’t rejected.
+It’s in [CSS Text Level 4](https://drafts.csswg.org/css-text-4/).)
 - Will I be able to do the much-requested h1 {font-size: just-make-it-big-enough-and-kern-it-pleasingly-so-that-it-fits-the-width} (For example, see [fittext.js](http://fittextjs.com/).)
 - Can I polyfill [CSS Regions](http://www.w3.org/TR/css-regions-1/)?